jsms90/learning-angular/intern_onboarding/004_ajax/exercise_6/README.md

 ## Dependency Injection

 Our Component receives a CatService, and yet we never manually made one.
 Angular has made one for us.
 We call this Dependency Injection.

+Dependency injection is a pattern in which a components dependencies are passed in from the outside by the framework.

+If a toaster needs bread, rather than having the toaster construct its own bread, the person requiring toast from the toaster inserts the bread.
+A more practical example might be an API accessor.
+We isolate the API code into a service object, then angular will take care of making it available where we need it.

 Notice the class constructor.
 It receives a catService of type CatService.
 This is enough for Angular to know that it must make a CatService and pass it in.